uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 meta-parameters, dependencies on other algorithms, floating-point types, and computational methods.
 A descriptor serves as:

-- Dispatching mechanism for the `operations`_.
-Depending on descriptor type, operation decides what algorithm implementation should be executed.
+- A dispatching mechanism for `operations`_.
+Based on a descriptor type, an operation executes a particular algorithm implementation.

 - Aggregator of meta-parameters.
 Descriptor provides an interface for setting up meta-parameters in compile-time or run-time.